143rd RSG Completes Mission in Jordan

 |0

-This work, 143rd RSG Completes Mission in Jordan [Image 4 of 4], by SGT Justin Stannard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 143rd RSG Completes Mission in Jordan, by SGT Justin Stannard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT